fereshtehforghani/fereshtehforghani/README.md

 ## Hey this is Fereshteh! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-- 👀 I’m interested in generative modeling, computer vision, and machine learning.
 - 📚 I’m currently a MSc student at York University working on diffusion models under the supervision of Dr. Marcus Brubaker.
+-
+- I am Fereshteh Forghani, a CS MSc student at York University.I’m interested in generative modeling, computer vision, and machine learning.
+I am also a research assistant supervised by <a href="https://mbrubake.github.io/" class="">Marcus A. Brubaker</a>, where I focused in applications of generative models, especially diffusion models, in compiter vision.
+With my strong background in deep learning and passion for developing innovative solutions, I am sure to make a significant impact in his field.

 My github account information is as follow: